khoacao1/fanpageapp_hw1/README.md

 This is my fanpage app for iOS and Android.

 I've only tested this app on Android and iOS simulator.
-All functions requuired in the homework pdf was
+All functions required in the homework .pdf was performed on the demo video.

 After flutter is installed properly, setting up the simulator, locate the fanpageapp_kc directory in terminal and execute these command line 'flutter pub get', 'flutter run'.
 This should install the app into your simulator.